-- (a) may at any time offer to transfer further Eligible Assets to the CBC; and - (b) jointly and severally with all other Originators undertakes to upon request of the CBC offer to transfer further Eligible Assets to the CBC.
-The CBC will only make such a request if it (or the Administrator on its behalf) determines that the Asset Cover Test has not been met under the Asset Monitor Agreement.
+Each Originator may at any time offer to transfer Eligible Assets to the CBC.
+The Issuer undertakes upon request of the CBC to offer to transfer or procure the transfer of Eligible Assets to the CBC.
+The CBC will only make such a request if it (or the Administrator on its behalf) determines that the Asset Cover Test and/or the Liquidity Test has not been met under the Asset Monitor Agreement.

-The CBC shall accept each such offer if the relevant conditions precedent set out in the Guarantee Support Agreement have been met, including in the case of transfer of Eligible Receivables receipt of a confirmation that the Receivables Warranties are true and correct in all material respects and not misleading in any material respect as at the relevant Transfer Date.
+The CBC shall accept each such offer if the relevant conditions precedent set out in the Guarantee Support Agreement have been met, including in the case of transfer of Eligible Receivables that the Receivables Warranties are true and correct in all material respects and not misleading in any material respect as at the relevant Transfer Date.

-In the Guarantee Support Agreement the CBC has agreed with the Issuer that if the Issuer and the CBC (or the Administrator on its behalf) at any time conclude (acting reasonably) that the value of (i) any Eligible

-Collateral (offered to be) transferred by an Originator in accordance with the terms of the Guarantee Support Agreement and/or (ii) any Authorised Investments from time to time held by the CBC, is necessary to be included in any calculation for the purpose of compliance with article 40f and/or 40g of the Decree on Prudential Rules Wft (Besluit prudentiële regels Wft) (as amended, restated and/or re-enacted from time to time) (the "Decree), the CBC (or the Administrator on its behalf) and the Issuer shall procure that any such Transferred Collateral and/or Authorised Investments (or any substitute Authorised Investments) necessary for such purpose shall satisfy the requirements for eligible assets that may collateralise covered bonds in accordance with article 40f, paragraph 3 or, if agreed by the Issuer, the eligibility criteria for liquid assets in accordance with article 40g of the Decree.
+In the Guarantee Support Agreement the CBC has agreed with the Issuer that if the Issuer and the CBC (or the Administrator on its behalf) at any time conclude (acting reasonably) that the value of (i) any Transferred Collateral (including any Authorised Investments from time to time held by the CBC) is necessary to be included in any calculation for the purpose of compliance with article 40f and/or 40g of the Decree, the CBC (or the Administrator on its behalf) and the Issuer shall procure that any such Transferred Collateral and/or Authorised Investments necessary for such purpose shall satisfy the requirements for eligible assets that may collateralise covered bonds in accordance with article 40f, paragraph 3 or, if agreed by the Issuer, the eligibility criteria for liquid assets in accordance with article 40g of the Decree.